 Oral health begins at birth and continues throughout life.
 As children develop, their oral health needs change over time.
 A family dentist provides lifelong oral health support for you and your children.
 Children who visit the dentist at least twice a year beginning at an early age enjoy more stable and healthy smiles in the long term.
 They also develop healthy patient-doctor relationships and reduce the chance of dental anxiety as they grow.

-Dr. Suman Chibb is a general dentist providing family dental care services to Owings Mills and surrounding communities.
+Our general dentists provide family dental care services to Owings Mills and surrounding communities.
 Family dentistry is a convenient option for busy families.
 We provide comprehensive dental care services for patients of all ages and tailor treatment to the varying stages of oral development.

 We track the progression of your child’s oral health for early intervention of any developing oral health concerns allowing for effective, conservative treatment.
 We understand the challenges of bringing your little ones to the dentist and make every effort to create a welcoming, comfortable environment for you and your family.

 Comprehensive Pediatric Exam- Our dental care team is trained in making dental visits fun and engaging for our youngest patients.
 The dentist provides thorough oral health exams and monitors your child’s oral health for any developing dental health concerns.
 Our dental care team is committed to helping patients of all ages preserve their natural teeth for long-term oral health.

 Dental Cleanings- Biannual professional dental cleanings can help keep your child’s teeth cavity-free.
 Professional teeth cleanings remove plaque and tartar from areas of the teeth that even the most diligent brusher just can not reach.
 We encourage children and adults to get their teeth professionally cleaned at least twice a year.